-On the opposite end of the spectrum, suppose you’re approaching a big road or cross-country race and want to keep your legs moving in the final days leading up to it.
+On the opposite end of the spectrum, suppose you’re approaching a big race and want to keep your legs moving in the final days leading up to it.
 The halftime fartlek is a great workout to do on the roads or trails 2–3 days beforehand.
 Adjust the length of the interval and effort level based on the distance you’ll be racing.

 For example, heading into a shorter race such as 5K, I’d suggest the following variation of the halftime fartlek:

 4-3-2-1 minute pickups at 5K race effort